cdevents/sdk-go/docs/README.md

 // to the event so that the receiver may validate custom fields like
 // the event type and subject content event.SetSchemaUri("https://myregistry.dev/schemas/cdevents/quota-exceeded/0_1_0")

+// The event schema needs to be loaded, so the SDK may validate
+// In this example, the schema is located in the same folder as
+// the go code
+customSchema, err := os.ReadFile("myregistry-quotaexceeded_schema.json")
+examples.PanicOnError(err, "cannot load schema file")

+err = cdevents.LoadJsonSchema(customSchemaUri, customSchema)
+examples.PanicOnError(err, "cannot load the custom schema file")
 ```

 To see the event, let's render it as JSON and log it: